 Using an air conditioner to stay cool can take a big bite out of household budgets.

 Fortunately, there are many other ways to cool your home that also will cut your costs.
-Here are some tips for lowering the cost of keeping cool:

 1. Use a programmable thermostat

 Set the temperature higher during hours when you don’t need it, such as when you’re at work.
 This will save energy and thus money.

 You can install a programmable thermostat yourself.
 Get written and video instructions on the Lowe’s website.

 2. Keep the air conditioner in tip-top shape

 Keeping air-conditioner units at maximum efficiency by having them regularly serviced helps whittle energy bills.

 If you want to do it yourself, Energy.gov suggests cleaning the evaporator coil and condenser coil of dirt and debris.
 Also ensure coil fins aren’t blocking air flow with a fin comb, and keep the condensate drain unclogged.